Comparing Directory Structure Patterns for Snowflake × Terraform

 }

-```By using YAML, you can reduce the amount of code in main.tf while maintaining a subdirectory structure.
-The disadvantages include that YAML syntax errors and data type mismatches cannot be discovered until running `terraform plan`, and `terraform validate` cannot validate values within YAML.
-Also, in YAML, dependencies are described as strings, making it harder to understand which resources are being depended on compared to explicit references in HCL (like module.database_1.name).
-These factors can make debugging and maintenance more complex.
+Using YAML allows you to reduce the code volume in main.tf while maintaining a subdirectory structure.
+However, syntax errors or type mismatches in YAML can't be detected until terraform plan execution, and terraform validate can't validate values within YAML.
+Also, dependencies in YAML are described as strings, making it harder to understand resource dependencies compared to explicit references in HCL (like module.database_1.name).
+These factors may complicate debugging and maintenance.

 snowflake-terraform-sample/